kynex7510/3dbrew/content/ACT_Services.md

 The ACT module handles NNID accounts.
 This module behaves very similarly to the [Wii U](https://github.com/devkitPro/wut/blob/master/cafe/nn_act.def) implementation (nn::act)

-# ACT service "act:u"
+# ACT User Service "act:u"

-These commands are common to both act:u and act:a
+These commands are used generally by most titles, and are also present in act:a.

 | Command Header | Description                                                                          |
 |----------------|--------------------------------------------------------------------------------------|